 Are there any limiting factors?

 Age is the average enquirer’s first concern.
 ARNI was initially conceived for younger people, for whom there is less in the way of adequate rehab.
 Younger people often want ALL OF the movement they used to have, whereas we have found that older people tend to accept a level of non-movement is going to be retained for the rest of their natural lives.
 Of course, this is a generalisation, but our experience has shown some truth in it.
 However, we have trained children at young as 6 years old and adults up to 93.
 Please enquire to the Institute if you are not sure.
 When places become very limited, preference is always given to the younger stroke survivor.
-ARNI is strictly non-racist and non-homophobic.
+ARNI has always been strictly non-racist and non-homophobic.

 Will I be required to work at home?

 Yes.
 Instructors will give you personalised exercises to support your short and long term goals.
 We have clients who still retain their physiotherapists – this is absolutely to be encouraged, and ARNI Instructors collaborate closely with physiotherapists as required, to provide as full a recovery strategy for you as possible.
 However, if a client still has a physiotherapist, it is standard ARNI good practice for an ARNI Instructor NOT to produce a training plan for the individual: the therapist’s work takes is done only, for many reasons including possible fatigue.
 Once the therapists have finished and the client has no more therapy, then a training plan is implemented, building on the work of the MDT as much as possible.